Treating hair loss

 Wigs can be a useful treatment for people with extensive hair loss.

 Acrylic wigs last for six to nine months.
-They are easier to look after than wigs made of real hair because they do not need styling.
+They're easier to look after than wigs made of real hair because they don't need styling.
 However, acrylic wigs can be itchy and hot, and need to be replaced more often than wigs made from real hair.

 Read about wigs and fabric supports costs for information on who is entitled to free wigs on the NHS, and who can get help with costs.